 Use a sample to draw up an advance directive.
 Set out your own wishes.

 If a person no longer has the capacity to make decisions due to an accident or serious illness, they become dependent on the help of third parties.
-It is good to have an advance directive, especially during this coronavirus pandemic.
 Our template will help you to draw up an advance directive by hand.

 Use a sample to write an advance directive by hand